 Now, let’s focus on verses seven through seventeen.

 The second story starts with the clash of mighty angelic beings.
 Satan is leading a rebellion with multiple legions against Michael and his faithful ones.
-The devil has convinced one third of the angelic host to follow him in a coup d’état against the magnificent throne of the Most High.
+The devil has convinced one third of the angelic host to follow him in an attempted coup d’état against the magnificent throne of the Most High.

 At the time of this battle, Satan has already lost his place on the Divine Council because of the iniquity he nurtured in his heart.
 He has persuaded millions of other discontents to sharpen their glistening swords to support him in taking over Heaven.
 He wants to become equal with or superior to the Creator of the universe.
 He still does to this day.